► Kia Proceed turns into slick shooting brake

 You’ll also find dual-tipped exhausts and the ProCeed name stretched above the full-length rear lights.
 All ProCeed models will get 10 colours to choose from, and either 17- or 18-wheels, though GT car gets the latter as standard.

 Either way, it seems to be a match in looks for the new Audi A6 Avant, and even drifts into Porsche Panamera Sport Turismo levels of prettiness from some angles.
 It’s certainly a halo model for the entire Ceed range.

-Yes, there’s been a pro_ceed before – a spritely three-door hatchback - but with that market shrinking, Kia has moved the name over to this car, and made the formatting less shocking, too.
+Yes, there’s been a pro_ceed before – a spritely three-door hatchback - but with that market shrinking, Kia has moved the name over to this car, and made the text formatting less shocking, too.
+Thank goodness.

 Thanks to its European beginnings, the ProCeed will feature a B-road-friendly fully-independent suspension as standard.
 Kia has tweaked the suspension to account for the lower ride-height and longer body, while a responsive ride is promised, but one still capable of GT-level comfort on motorways.

 In the Albert Biermann-directed ProCeed GT, springs are stiffer all-round, yet anti-roll bars are softer, helping to keep its Michelin Pilot Sport 4 tyres pressed against the road when cornering.